motaylormo/ft_ssl/README_des.md

 # Functions
 * The **PBKDF (password-based key derivation function)** in a function which derives a key and IV from the password.
     * The **password** is a string.
-    * The **salt** is 64-bits, typically randomly generated, which are concatenated onto the end of the password.
+    * The **salt** is 64-bits which are concatenated onto the end of the password.
+Unless specified, it's randomly generated.
-    * The **key** is 64-bits, typically created by the PBKDF, from which the subkeys are derived.
+    * The **key** is 64-bits from which the subkeys are derived.
+Unless specified, it's created by the PBKDF.
-    * The **IV (initialization vector)** is 64-bits, typically created by the PBKDF, which is used in CBC mode.
+    * The **IV (initialization vector)** is 64-bits which is used in CBC mode.
+Unless specified, it's created by the PBKDF.
 * The **key schedule** derives the subkeys from the key.
     * Input: 1 key (64-bits)
     * Output: 16 subkeys (each 48-bits)